jguevaraangel/jguevaraangel/README.md

 ### 🤖 About me

 I'm a Computer Science graduate and technology enthusiast.
-All coding projects are planned and designed for fun and educational purposes most of the time.
+All my coding projects are planned and designed for fun and educational purposes most of the time.
 I want to contribute and participate in the Open Source Community! 🙂

 ---